DDX Direct Drive eXtruder Phases 1 to 4

 On Phase 2, the components most responsible for Copperhead™ performance – the Nickel plated Copper Hot Block and Bimetall Heat Break – are used with the original hotend’s Heat Sink (that comes with the printer).

 Phase 2 is not available yet.
-We will have available a version for MK8 compatible models: Ender-3; Ender-5; CR-10; CR-10S.
+We will have available the Slice C-E Heat Break, a version for Ender-3; Ender-5; CR-10; CR-10S.

-We are also working with Slice Engineering to extend Phase 2 to CR-10S Pro and CR-10 Max, with the creation of a new Heat Break.
-This is something that won’t be available soon though.
+We are also working with Slice Engineering to extend Phase 2 to CR-10S Pro and CR-10 Max, with the creation of a new C-Pro Max Heat Break.

 No cables or firmware changes are required on Phase 2.

 Phase Three > Upgrading to Copperhead™ and Mosquito™ hotends